alinex/node-validator/README.md

   schema: schema      # definition of checks
   pos: ''             # position which to describe (optional)
-  depth: 2            # level of depth to describe (optional)
+  depth: 2            # level of depth to describe (optional) , (err, text) ->
+  # do something
 ```

+This will get the description un markdown format.

 Within your tests you may check your schema configurations: